cindyyawencheng/cindyyawencheng.github.io/_posts/published/2022-07-26_periscope_ijerph.md

 ---
-title: A New Interactive Tool to Visualize and Analyze COVID-19 Data, the PERISCOPE Atlas.
+title: A New Interactive Tool to Visualize and Analyze COVID-19 Data | the PERISCOPE Atlas.
 layout: post
 category: published